You Don't Need More Insight. You Need to Breathe.

 — Dr. John S. Tamerin

-The woman in my office didn’t need more understanding.
+She didn’t need more understanding.
 She’d been understanding herself into a corner for years.
 Every new insight became another thing to analyze, another layer of self-awareness that kept her trapped in her own head.
 She was thinking about her anxiety with such intensity that the thinking itself had become the anxiety.

 She didn’t need to go deeper into her mind.
 She needed to come back into her body.